twin-bridges/nornir_course/nornir3_changes.md

 ### Group Filtering and Group .refs

-Nornir version 2.x had a been of an obscure aspect where there was a difference between accessing the group name as a string versus accessing the Nornir group.
+Nornir version 2.x had an obscure aspect where there was a difference between accessing the group name as a string versus accessing the Nornir group.
 For example (this is from `Nornir 2.5.0`):

 ```
 # This code returns the groups the given hosts belong to as a string